tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/自实现 UI 集成方案/群组相关/群组管理（Android）_intl_en.md

 [](id:setGroupReceiveMessageOpt)
 ### Setting the group message receiving option
 Any group member can call the [setGroupReceiveMessageOpt](https://im.sdk.qcloud.com/doc/en/classcom_1_1tencent_1_1imsdk_1_1v2_1_1V2TIMMessageManager.html#a2735427ac22485626aea278a9d465b3e) API to modify the group message receiving option.
 Available values are as follows:
-- V2TIMGroupInfo.V2TIM_GROUP_RECEIVE_MESSAGE: Messages will be received when the user is online, and push notifications will be received when the user is offline.
+- V2TIMMessage.V2TIM_RECEIVE_MESSAGE: messages will be received when the user is online, and push notifications will be received when the user is offline.
-- V2TIMGroupInfo.V2TIM_GROUP_NOT_RECEIVE_MESSAGE: No group messages will be received.
+- V2TIMMessage.V2TIM_NOT_RECEIVE_MESSAGE: no group message will be received.
-- V2TIMGroupInfo.V2TIM_GROUP_RECEIVE_NOT_NOTIFY_MESSAGE: Messages will be received when the user is online, and no push notification will be received when the user is offline.
+- V2TIMMessage.V2TIM_RECEIVE_NOT_NOTIFY_MESSAGE: messages will be received when the user is online, and no push notification will be received when the user is offline.

 The group message receiving option allows you to mute group messages:
 - **No group message will be received**
-With the group message receiving option set to `V2TIMGroupInfo.V2TIM_GROUP_NOT_RECEIVE_MESSAGE`, no group message will be received, and the conversation list will not be updated.
+With the group message receiving option set to `V2TIMMessage.V2TIM_NOT_RECEIVE_MESSAGE`, no group message will be received, and the conversation list will not be updated.
 - **Group messages will be received but the user will not be notified.
 A badge without the unread count will be displayed on the conversation list interface.**
 >?This mode requires the unread count feature and therefore it applies only to work groups (Work) and public groups (Public).
 >
-With the group message receiving option set to `V2TIMGroupInfo.V2TIM_GROUP_RECEIVE_NOT_NOTIFY_MESSAGE`, when new group messages are received and the conversation list needs to be updated, you can get the unread count through [getUnreadCount](https://im.sdk.qcloud.com/doc/en/classcom_1_1tencent_1_1imsdk_1_1v2_1_1V2TIMConversation.html#ab6a7667ac8a9f7a17a38ee8e7caec98e).
-Use [getRecvOpt](https://im.sdk.qcloud.com/doc/en/classcom_1_1tencent_1_1imsdk_1_1v2_1_1V2TIMConversation.html#a82f673186669d31f7acd38c52d412ba2) to verify that a red dot instead of the unread count is displayed when the group message receiving option is `V2TIMGroupInfo.V2TIM_GROUP_RECEIVE_NOT_NOTIFY_MESSAGE`.
+With the group message receiving option set to `V2TIMMessage.V2TIM_RECEIVE_NOT_NOTIFY_MESSAGE`, when new group messages are received and the conversation list needs to be updated, you can get the unread count through [getUnreadCount](https://im.sdk.qcloud.com/doc/en/classcom_1_1tencent_1_1imsdk_1_1v2_1_1V2TIMConversation.html#ab6a7667ac8a9f7a17a38ee8e7caec98e).
+Use [getRecvOpt](https://im.sdk.qcloud.com/doc/en/classcom_1_1tencent_1_1imsdk_1_1v2_1_1V2TIMConversation.html#a82f673186669d31f7acd38c52d412ba2) to verify that a red dot instead of the unread count is displayed when the group message receiving option is `V2TIMMessage.V2TIM_RECEIVE_NOT_NOTIFY_MESSAGE`.

 ## Group Attributes (Custom Group Fields)
 New custom group fields, also called group attributes, are designed based on API 2.0.
 They have the following features:
 1. You can CRUD group attributes directly in the client without console configuration.
 2. You can configure up to 16 group attributes.
 The size of each group attribute can be up to 4 KB, and the total size of all group attributes can be up to 16 KB.
 3. Only audio-video groups (AVChatRoom) support group attributes.
-4. The `initGroupAttributes`, `setGroupAttributes`, and `deleteGroupAttributes` APIs each can be called by the SDK for up to 10 times per five seconds, and the error code 8511 will be called back if the limit is exceeded.
+4. The `initGroupAttributes`, `setGroupAttributes`, and `deleteGroupAttributes` APIs each can be called by the SDK for up to ten times per five seconds, and the error code 8511 will be called back if the limit is exceeded.
 The APIs each can be called by the backend for up to five times per second, and the error code 10049 will be called back if the limit is exceeded.
 5. The `getGroupAttributes` API can be called by the SDK for up to 20 times per five seconds.

 With group attributes, you can manage the seats of audio chat rooms.
-When a user mic on, you can set a group attribute to manage the information of the user.
-When the user mic off, you can delete the group attribute.
+When a user mics on, you can set a group attribute to manage the information of the user.
+When the user mics off, you can delete the group attribute.
 Other members can get the list of group attributes to display the seat list.

 ### Initializing group attributes
 Call the [initGroupAttributes](https://im.sdk.qcloud.com/doc/en/classcom_1_1tencent_1_1imsdk_1_1v2_1_1V2TIMGroupManager.html#a17569b57abc77adb6be9356b9eb70182) API to initialize group attributes.
 If the group has existing group attributes, they will be deleted first.